jigx-com/jigx-docs-examples/docs/Components/image.md

 :::

 :::VerticalSplitItem
-Image is used as a background picture in the header section.&#x20;
+Image is used as a background picture in the header section.

 **Examples:**

-See the example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/image/static-data/header-image/header-image.jigx" target="_blank">GitHub</a>.&#x20;
+See the example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/image/static-data/header-image/header-image.jigx).
-See the example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/image/dynamic-data/header-image/header-image-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/image/dynamic-data/header-image/header-image-dynamic.jigx).

 **Datasource:**

-See the full datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/image-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/image-static.jigx).
-See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/image.jigx" target="_blank">GitHub</a>.
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/image.jigx).
 :::
 ::::